rabiatu52/Capstone-Projects/README.md

 The report presents a comprehensive analysis of sales performance for fruits and vegetables, detailing monthly sales, product preferences, and regional distribution.

+Problem Questions

+What is the overall trend in product sales over the months?

+Which product contributes more to the overall revenue?

+Which specific products drive the highest sales in each category?

+How do sales differ across different countries?

 Insights Highlights

 •	Total Sales Performance